Quiver Schur algebras for linear quivers: Parabolic category and the Fock space

 \subsection{An LLT algorithm for $\Sch[n]$}

-\autoref{T:CanonicalBases} is not surprising because it is a well established mantra that the projective indecomposable modules should correspond to Lusztig's canonical basis, the simple modules to the dual canonical basis and so on.
-The main reason for our introducing the Fock space is that we can now use our tableau combinatorics for $\Sch$ to explicitly compute the graded decomposition numbers for $\Sch$ and hence for parabolic category~$\O$.
-Thus, not only does this combinatorics explicitly describe the grading on parabolic category~$\O$ but it also gives an effective way of computing graded decomposition multiplicities, which are parabolic Kazhdan-Lusztig polynomials.
+\autoref{T:CanonicalBases} is not surprising because it is a well established mantra that the indecomposable tilting modules should correspond to Lusztig's canonical basis, the simple modules to the dual canonical basis and so on.
+The main reason for our introducing the Fock space is that we can now use the tableau combinatorics for $\Sch$ to explicitly compute the graded decomposition numbers for $\Sch$ and hence for parabolic category~$\O$.
+Thus, not only does this combinatorics explicitly describe the grading on parabolic category~$\O$ but it also gives an effective way of computing graded decomposition multiplicities of~$\Sch[n]$, which are certain parabolic Kazhdan-Lusztig polynomials.

 If $\Lambda=\Lambda_0$ then $\H\cong\R$ is isomorphic to the Iwahori-Hecke algebra of the symmetric group.
 In this case, Lascoux, Leclerc and Thibon~\cite{LLT} have given an efficient algorithm for computing the canonical basis of the irreducible $U_q(\widehat{\mathfrak{sl}})$-module $L(\Lambda_0)$.
 By Ariki's Theorem~\cite{Ariki:ss,BK:GradedDecomp}, the LLT algorithm computes the (graded) decomposition matrices of the Iwahori-Hecke algebra of the symmetric group.